nivedithabinu/nivedithabinu/README.md

 # 👩‍💻 About Me

-I'm a **Computer Science undergrad at IIIT Vadodara** building at the intersection of **Machine Learning, Data Science, and Agentic AI systems**.
+I'm a **B.Tech Computer Science Student at IIIT Vadodara** building at the intersection of **Machine Learning, Data Science, and Agentic AI systems**.

 - 🧠 Focused on **Retrieval-Augmented Generation (RAG)**, applied ML, and agent-based architectures
 - 📊 350+ problems solved across LeetCode, CodeChef, Codeforces & GeeksforGeeks